PLACES 2026 | Speaker Dashboard

 All session presenters will have a prep call with a member of our conference team to go over logistics, refine learning objectives, discuss audience, and anything else you may find helpful!
 You’ll receive an email about this from us when the time comes.

-We encourage you to use our PowerPoint presentation template, which you can download here.
+We encourage you to use our PowerPoint presentation template, which we will share for download here.
 (If you run into any issues with the fonts, you can choose whatever alternative font feels suitable!)
 We also recommend checking out these best practices on how to make your presentation accessible.
-We will share the PDF versions with attendees after the conference.

 What to Expect Day-Of